Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Non-Contest Solutions/#741 Cherry Pickup/ReadMe.md

 Welcome to the end game of **Leetcode**!
-(Atleast that's what most people thik it to be!).
+(Atleast that's what most people think it to be!).
 Of course, I too had the same notion, but after solving it, it doesn't look that scary anymore.
 Let's jump directly to the solution.

 <details>
 	<summary>Switch to one-Based Indexing</summary>